aboutbits/ansible-minio/readme.md

 - `minio_root_user`: The username of the root user
 - `minio_root_password`: The password of the root user
 - `minio_users`: A list of users that should get access to the server
+- `minio_buckets`: A list of buckets that should be created
+- `minio_policies`: A list of policies that grants users access to buckets

 ## Example Playbook